rlugojr/phosphor-disposable/README.md

 ```

-Custom disposables can be created with the `IDisposable` class, as you can see
+To create custom disposables you have to subclass the `IDisposable` class, as
-in the following typescript example:
+you can see in the following typescript example:

 ```typescript
 import {